 That is what we will do in this example, changing Income to a greater value so that the Wisdom constraint expression can evaluate to TRUE.

-When we now click on the triangle pointer row handle, the record will be added to the table.
+Since the Wisdom constraint is now fulfilled, the record will be added to the table.

 Computed Fields and Constraints